-The evidence shows that Mr. XXXX considered the reports, assessments, and other documents submitted by the Parents and the statements of all participants in the IEP meeting.
+Here, the evidence shows that Mr. XXXX considered the reports, assessments, and other documents submitted by the Parents, and the statements of all participants in the IEP meetings before reaching his conclusion that [School 4] was an appropriate placement for the Student.
 I accepted Mr. XXXX as an expert in the field of special education with an emphasis on the placement of special needs students based on his lifetime of experience in this area.
 The Parents raise no contention about Mr. XXXX's consideration of the Student's needs as they relate to the goals, objectives, and other components of the IEP.
-With regard to the Student's placement, Mr. XXXX testified that he reviewed all reports and considered the statements of all the participants in the IEP meeting.
+With regard to the Student's placement, Mr. XXXX testified as he did as to other areas of the IEP, that he reviewed all reports and considered the statements of all the participants in the IEP meeting.
 He employed the same procedure that is required and that he employs for all IEP meetings.
 Only when the parties could not agree on placement did he make the ultimate decision that the Student should be placed at [School 4] because it was a viable public school option that could implement the IEP.
-The fact that his decision is contrary to the preference of the Parents, their special education consultant and the [School 1] staff, all parties with an interest in the Student's placement remaining at [School 1], does not render Mr. XXXX's decision unreasonable or incompetent.
+The fact that his decision is contrary to the preference of the Parents, their special education consultant and the [School 1] staff, all parties with an interest in the Student's placement remaining at [School 1], does not render Mr. XXXX's decision unreasonable or inappropriate.

 Dr. XXXX acknowledged Mr. XXXX's experience and stated her opinion that the MCPS IEP teams are always well-prepared and knowledgeable about the offerings of both public and private options.
-No one disputed Mr. XXXX's qualifications or his knowledges of the available programs.
+No one disputed Mr. XXXX's qualifications or his knowledge of the available programs.
 Mr. XXXX stated his understanding of both the [School 4] program and [School 1]'s program, giving details about the benefits of each.
 He explained that he has placed students at [School 1] when their needs could not be met by other programs or schools.
 However, in this instance, [School 4] could implement the IEP and meet the Student's needs in the least restrictive environment.
 As such, Mr. XXXX applied his knowledge of the several options available to the Student based on her needs and what the schools could offer.
 With this knowledge, after considering the documents, reports and testimonial evidence, when faced with disagreement on the appropriate placement, he determined that [School 4] was the appropriate placement.
-Under this circumstance, the law requires that I give deference to school board experts as "the task of education belongs to the educators who have been charged by society with that critical task."